 Ticks have "ticked off" pet lovers and puppies for years.
-There are many varieties, and while one or two may not cause your puppy major problems, the blood sucker's bite often leads to hot spots.
-Ticks also can transmit infectious agents with their bite, including Lyme disease, ehrlichiosis, and tick fever.
+There are many varieties, and while one or two may go unnoticed, the blood sucker's bite can lead to itching, scratching and hot spots.
+Ticks also can transmit infectious agents with their bite, including those that cause Lyme disease, ehrlichiosis, and Rocky Mountain spotted fever.

 03 of 14

 04 of 14

 A microscopic, cigar-shaped skin mite, these parasites are considered normal inhabitants of the skin of dogs.
 However, the immature immune systems of puppies may not be able to keep them under control.
 Large numbers of mites can cause hair loss with or without itching, a condition that can go by the name demodectic or "red mange."
 With a little time and appropriate treatment, most puppies recover uneventfully.Continue to 5 of 14 below.

 Ringworm is a unique —a fungus that infects or parasitizes the puppy's skin and coat.
 But it can masquerade and mimic many other skin conditions and requires special techniques to diagnose.
 Treatment with topical antifungal medications and sometimes oral ones too almost always is successful.

 What Are Ear Mites